alexpisquared/AAV.ScrSvr/Src/AlexPi.Scr/MSGraphSlideshow/README.md

  ## 2024-09-16
-  //tu: for MsGraphSlideshow: must use x64 :libVLC does not work with CPU ANY!!!!!!!!!
+  //tu: for MsGraphSlideshow: must use x64 :libVLC does not work with CPU ANY!!!!!!!!! ...or does it?...